Integration of Alternative Messaging Providers

 g_sharedState.msgText = msgText

-Now add a REST call action to the Groovy action.
+Now add a REST Call action to the Groovy action.

 General

-Authentication and header
+Authentication and Headers

-Resource mapping
+Resource Mapping

-• API key of the provider
+• Provider's API key

 • msgFrom